When copying with the Finder, new files will be created with

 If the files contain incorrect information or include files that are no longer on the source media, then this can be turned off.
 YoYotta will continue to verify jobs using internal checksums.

 Changing this setting will not affect existing jobs.
 Parsing can be turned on in the Source Browser for individual jobs.

 Create Thumbnails When indexing a job create thumbnails for video assets.
 The thumbnails are shown in the PDF reports.

 This will be ignored for LTFS tapes as it will take too long.
 Creating thumbnails will take time when working with large source drives or volumes.
 Thumbnails are optional and can be turned off.
 If needed you can create metadata and thumbnails in the Source Browser for specific folders.

 Strict file and folder naming When archiving camera footage we suggest using only these characters: [ a-z ], [ A-Z ], [ 0-9 ], [ . ], [ _ ], [ - ] in file and folder names.
 This is a requirement for studio uploads.

 When turned On YoYotta will be strict and warn about other characters.
-Rename the files or folders and then reindex the job.
+Rename the files or folders and then click the refresh button above the job table to reindex the job.
 This setting will be too strict for jobs with other files and documents.

 So no spaces in file name or paths.

-Auto Open Source Browser Open source browser automatically when adding a new source.
+Auto Open Source Browser Open the Source Browser automatically when adding a new job.